acheronfail/i3stat/IDEAS.md

 ## Improvements

-* split up `config.rs` mod into smaller files
-  * make things easier to test
-  * also make things easier to reason about, it's getting unwieldy
 * script to generate and resize screenshots to easily update readme
   * `scrot` + `convert` with `Xephyr`, etc